StackStorm/st2/README.md

 ======

 ### Prerequisites
-The dev environment with all the prerequisites installed via Vagrant: https://github.com/StackStorm/devenv.
+To setup the development environment with all the prerequisites installed via Vagrant, please refer to the README under https://github.com/StackStorm/devenv.

 The list of prerequisites:
 * MongoDB -http://docs.mongodb.org/manual/installation
 * Python, pip, virtualenv, tox
 * For Web UI: